mccanne/sharkfest/README.md

 * An old adage says _you should separate policy from mechanism_
 * Yet, Parquet, Avro, JSON-schema, and RDBMS tables combine schema with format
-* If schemas are your policy _and_ your mechanism for clean data, this might just lead to problems...
+* If schemas are your policy for clean data _and_ tables/filters are your mechanism, then these approaches might just lead to headaches...

 ## Schema Declarations cause Cognitive Overload